KhronosGroup/OpenXR-SDK-Source/BUILDING.md

 Certain source files are generated at build time from the `xr.xml` file, utilizing python scripts.
 The scripts make use of the python `pathlib` module, which is fully supported in python version 3.6 or later.

+You will also need the python `jinja2` package, available from your package manager or with something like `pip3 install jinja2`.

 ## Windows